Institutional Review Board

 From now on, all students conducting graduate thesis work at AUC will need an IRB approval/waiver form at the time of registering for their 599 thesis research course, and another IRB approval/waiver form at the time of submitting the completed thesis to the Digital Archive and Research (DAR) Repository.

 The Office of the Dean of Graduate Studies has these forms, which may also be posted to this website soon.

 What needs to be included in an IRB proposal:

 1. An IRB online application form.
-This be accessed from the IRB website at irb.aucegypt.edu.
+This is accessed from the IRB website at irb.aucegypt.edu.
 All applicants must fill out the questionnaire completely, without deleting or skipping any questions, and all required attachments (such as the Informed Consent Form) must be attached to the online application form.

 2. An Informed Consent Form.
-The IRB requires use of the official AUC Informed Consent Form Template.
+The IRB requires the use of the official AUC Informed Consent Form Template.
 If the research will be done with Arabic-speaking participants, we will also need the Arabic translation of the Informed Consent Form.
 If oral consent will be obtained, please upload a copy of the oral text that you will read to the participant.

 3. If the research involves surveys or questionnaires, the IRB must review them.
 If the surveys and questionnaires will be administered in Arabic, we need to see your proposed Arabic translations of them as well.

 4. If the research involves interviews, we need to know the following:

 (a) Will the interviews be taped?
 If so, will it be on audiotape or only videotape?

 (b) Where will the tapes be kept?